Syslifters/reptor/docs/getting-started.md

-# reptor
+# reptor (ALPHA)
-reptor is a CLI tool that allows you to automate pentest reporting with SysReptor.
+reptor allows you to automating pentest reporting with SysReptor.

  * Create findings and notes from tool outputs
  * Upload evidences (also bulk upload)